misterseyiayeni/retrieval-augmented-generation/README.md

 ## Retrieval-Augmented Generation (RAG) Application

-This project implements a Retrieval-Augmented Generation (RAG) pipeline using LangChain, NVIDIA Embeddings Model, an LLM, theLLaMa model, and FAISS.
-The RAG system retrieves relevant documents from a vector store using FAISS and generates context-aware responses from LLaMa.
+This project implements a Retrieval-Augmented Generation (RAG) pipeline using LangChain, NVIDIA Embeddings Model, an LLM (LLaMa model), and FAISS.
+The RAG system retrieves relevant documents from a vector store (created with NVIDIA Embeddings Model) using FAISS and generates context-aware responses from LLaMa.
 The application is deployed as a FastAPI server and integrated with a Gradio frontend for interactive use.

 ### Features